#PlayLearn March round-up

 Brainster – what happens when you mix Twister and brains

 During British Science Week one of the activities I designed aimed to explain what brain connectivity means and how different brain regions communicate when we are performing various tasks.
-What better way to show this than playing Twister
+What better way to show this than playing Twister…with a twist.

 Cards with play-doh neurons on them